chrisryanhart/50_Capstone_2_Climbing_Meetup_App/README.md

 6. Meetup creator edit and delete capability
  * Users can edit or delete meetups they created

+**Step-by-step User guide:**

+1. Create new profile or login to existing profile.
+2. Review profile.
+If desired, user can edit the profile.
+3. User can review all future and past events.
+4. If a user wants to find more events, the user can browse all future meetups.
+5. The user can request to join existing meetups.
+6. If no ideal times and/or partners are found, the user can create a new meetup
+7. When attendees request to join the user's new meetup, they can approve or decline join requests.

 **Steps to Run Backend Tests**